wmde/wikibase-release-pipeline/development/docs/adr/0018-anonymous-access-defaults.md

 ## Context

-The Wikibase Suite Docker image ships a `LocalSettings.wbs.php` template which is appended to the generated `LocalSettings.php` on first install.
-Historically, that template also contained the logic for loading bundled configuration fragments from `development/images/wikibase/LocalSettings.d`.
+The Wikibase Docker Image ships a `LocalSettings.wbs.php` template which is appended to the generated `LocalSettings.php` on first install.
+Historically, that template also contained the logic for loading bundled configuration fragments from `docker-images/wikibase/LocalSettings.d`.

 That means the user-owned `LocalSettings.php` in the config volume has also contained image-managed bootstrap logic.
 If an operator edits that loading logic incorrectly, they can break the bundled configuration model of the image.

-We want to change the default anonymous access model for the bundled Wikibase image used by Wikibase Suite.
+We want to change the default anonymous access model for the bundled Wikibase Docker Image used by Wikibase Suite.
 The goal is to require a logged-in account for write actions while keeping public read access available.

 This decision is driven by two considerations: